Beth Yaacov Synagogue (Madrid): Early developments

 Jewish life in Spain's major cities existed in the later decades of the 19th century, but only coalesced into organized bodies around the time of World War I. The Jewish Community of Madrid (CJM) was formally established in 1917.
-The CJM prayed at the Midras Abordonel synagogue on Calle Príncipe.
+The CJM prayed at the Midras Abrabanel synagogue on Calle Príncipe.
 It was the first Jewish house of worship in Spain since 1492, but was not a new building.

 However, after the victory of Francisco Franco in the Spanish Civil War in 1939, the Spanish right-wing moved against so-called "enemy elements" purportedly working in the interests of Bolsheviks and a "Judeo-Masonic conspiracy".
 The government subsequently shut down the synagogue in Madrid.

 In 1949, the community moved to the Lawenda Oratory.
 A decade later, the Community moved to Calle de Pizarro.

 By the late 1960s, the Jewish community in Madrid had grown rapidly for several reasons.
 Spain's 1967 Law on Religious Freedom granted full public religious rights to non-Catholics, including Jews.
 In addition, Israel’s victory over the coalition of Arab states in the Six-Day War in 1967 pushed a large population of Jews in Morocco to emigrate to Spain.
 This included future Chief Rabbi of Madrid Yehuda Benasouli.